-The entrance fee is 25 NIS per adult, and 15 NIS per student, elderly, child (above five years old).
+The entrance fee is 25 NIS per adult and 15 NIS per student, elderly, and child (above five years old).

-When we visited Ein Keshatot, there were free tours (included at the entrance fee) every round hour.
+During our visit, there were free tours (included in the entrance fee) every round hour.
 Thus I would suggest checking out this option.

 Ein Keshatot (Um el-Kanatir) is an archaeological site that has been recognized as a National Heritage Site and is located in the southern Golan, near Moshav Natur.
-At the site, remnants of a Jewish village were discovered, along with an impressive synagogue from the Talmudic Period.
+At the site, remnants of a Jewish village were discovered and an impressive synagogue from the Talmudic Period.

-It is one of about 30 Jewish villages that existed in the Golan during the Talmudic Period, which was a period of significant growth in the area.
+It is one of about 30 Jewish villages in the Golan during the Talmudic Period, which was a period of significant growth in the area.
 The synagogue building was constructed in the 6th century CE (approximately 500 years after the destruction of the Second Temple) and was the center of local communal life.
 It served as a place for prayer, reading of the Torah, and various public activities.
-A powerful earthquake in 749 CE destroyed the building, as well as the entire village, which was never rebuilt until recent times.
+A powerful earthquake in 749 CE destroyed the building and the entire village, which was never rebuilt until recent times.

-The excavation and subsequent reconstruction of the synagogue took 15 years to complete and included the use of cutting-edge technology.
+The excavation and subsequent reconstruction of the synagogue took 15 years to complete and included cutting-edge technology.
 After the stone-by-stone reconstruction (technically known as “anastylosis”), the synagogue stands today at the height of one story.
-Hopefully, one day in the future, the synagogue will return to its past glory and will be reconstructed to its previous height of two stories.
+Hopefully, one day, the synagogue will return to its past glory and will be reconstructed to its previous height of two stories.

-The synagogue’s excavation and reconstruction were initiated by the Golan Regional Council, along with archaeologists Professor Chaim Ben David and Ilana Gonen, and carried out by Yehoshua Dray, an expert in ancient technology restoration.
+The synagogue’s excavation and reconstruction were initiated by the Golan Regional Council and archaeologists Professor Chaim Ben David and Ilana Gonen and carried out by Yehoshua Dray, an ancient technology restoration expert.

 The Golan Economic Development Corporation manages this site.
-It offers an experiential visit that includes a breathtaking cliff-top view towards the Samekh Riverbed and Lake Kinneret from an impressive entrance hall, a movie that explains the restoration process of the 1500-year-old synagogue, and a walk through the remnants of the ancient village, featuring the Spring of the Arches and the unique synagogue.
+It offers an experiential visit with a breathtaking cliff-top view towards the Samekh Riverbed and Lake Kinneret from an impressive entrance hall.
+This movie explains the restoration process of the 1500-year-old synagogue.
+And a walk through remnants of the ancient village, featuring the Spring of Arches and the unique synagogue.

-If you are interested in holding a small event in the Golan area, then Ein Keshatot may be the place for you.
+If you are interested in holding a small event in the Golan area, this may be the place for you.
 Here is a short extract from the official site.

 For details, and to arrange an event, please call: 050-6912425